jennyujin/workcode/README.md

-# Python code for business
+# Python code for the business

 I will upload the code that can be actually applied to the business.